-&lt;sup>1Military Personnel please refer to the Service Members section of the withdrawal policy for special accommodations for service members who must withdraw from all courses due to military orders.

-&lt;sup>2 The dates used are the session dates from the academic calendars
+Military Personnel please refer to the Service Members section of the withdrawal policy for special accommodations for service members who must withdraw from all courses due to military orders.
+The dates used are the session dates from the academic calendars

-&lt;sup>3How to Count the Days: All days are counted, including weekends and holidays.
+How to Count the Days: All days are counted, including weekends and holidays.
 If a class begins on a Monday, then Monday is day #1, Tuesday is day #2, Wednesday is day #3, and so on.
 Institutional charges and institutional financial aid are prorated based on the start date and end dates for the entire session of the academic period as per the academic calendar.
 For modular programs, each sub-session is calculated separately and the start and end dates for each sub-session is utilized.
 The dates used are the session dates and NOT individual course start and end dates.
 The dates are calendar based and include weekdays, weekends, and holidays